anaconda-auth#

 Configuration#

-You can configure anaconda-auth
+You can configure anaconda-auth by either:

 Setting parameters in the

-fileSetting one or more
+[sites.<name>]section of the~/.anaconda/config.tomlfile.Setting one or more

-file take precedence over the ~/.anaconda/config.toml
+ANACONDA_AUTH_ env vars or a .env file take precedence over the ~/.anaconda/config.toml file.

 Anaconda parameters#

-section control the login actions and API requests to Anaconda Services.
+The following parameters in the plugin.auth section control the login actions and API requests to Anaconda Services.

 Parameter |